ishaan2350/pulsegen-app-review-trend-analysis/README.md

-# App Review Trend Analysis Agent
+# Senior AI Engineer Assignment – App Review Trend Analysis

 ## Problem Statement
 App store reviews are a goldmine of user feedback, but manually tracking trends across thousands of daily reviews is impossible.
 Product teams need a way to see "what's trending" (e.g., "Login failing after update") in real-time.
 This system uses AI agents to process reviews, extract topics, and track their volume over a rolling 30-day window.